Contrast transfer function: Phase contrast in HRTEM

 The contrast in HRTEM comes from interference in the image plane between the phases of scattered electron waves with the phase of the transmitted electron wave.
-When an electron wave passes through a sample in the TEM, complex interactions occur.
+Complex interactions occur when an electron wave passes through a sample in the TEM.
 Above the sample, the electron wave can be approximated as a plane wave.
 As the electron wave, or wavefunction, passes through the sample, both the phase and the amplitude of the electron beam is altered.
 The resultant scattered and transmitted electron beam is then focused by an objective lens, and imaged by a detector in the image plane.

-Detectors are only able to directly measure the amplitude, not the phase.
+Detectors are only able to measure the amplitude, not the phase directly.
 However, with the correct microscope parameters, the phase interference can be indirectly measured via the intensity in the image plane.
 Electrons interact very strongly with crystalline solids.
 As a result, the phase changes due to very small features, down to the atomic scale, can be recorded via HRTEM.